Steam rising from geothermal vents in Rotorua with lush green native bush and the striking colours of geothermal pools

 Time Required

 Minimum 5-6 hours from Tauranga.
-Full-day tours (7-8 hours) are ideal to avoid rushing.
+Full-day tours (7-8 hours) are sufficient to avoid rushing.
 Choose geothermal OR culture emphasis—trying both in half a day disappoints.

 What to Bring